scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 Continuation methods are numerical algorithms which track solution paths defined by a one parameter family of polynomial systems.
 This family is called the homotopy.
-Homotopy methods take a polynomial system on input and construct a suitable embedding of the input system into a family which contains a start system with known solutions.
+Homotopy methods take a polynomial system as input and construct a suitable embedding of the input system into a family which contains a start system with known solutions.

 We say that a homotopy is *optimal* if for generic instances of